 7 Facts About the Chihuahua

-1. Although it’s a national symbol of Mexico, no one knows for sure how the Chihuahua first came to the country.
+1. Although the Chihuahua is a national symbol of Mexico, no one knows for sure how the breed first came to the country.
 Chihuahua-like images are found on artifacts of ancient civilizations around the world.

 2. Around 1,000 years ago, the Chi’s ancestor was the larger Techichi, which was the breed of choice for the Toltecs.
 The Aztecs, who conquered the Toltecs in the 12th century, are responsible for refining the Techichi into a smaller, lighter dog.
 The breed we know today gets its name from the Mexican state of Chihuahua.